wg99526/MiCloudGit/README.md

 URL: http://223.194.200.160:3838/app/micloud

 ## Launch App
-The web application supports up to ten concurrent users.
-When the application is too crowded, you can launch the app from your computer by typing the following command after installing prerequisite packages.
+After meeting the prerequisites, users can launch the app in their local computer by typing the following command to R terminal:

-In R terminal:
 ```
 library(shiny)

 runGitHub("MiCloudGit", "wg99526", ref = "main")
 ```

-Rstudio is not required to launch MiCloud.

 ### Prerequisites